carlosvin/carlosvin.github.io/posts/primer-post.en.rst

 I wanted a static website generator because they are trendy.
 I tried Jekyll_ because it's the most famous, but I prefer one written in Python_.
 So, after a quick search I had three finalists: Nikola_, Mynt_ and Pelican_.
 I chose Nikola_  because I discarded the others:
 * Pelican_ throws some multi-lang problems with the categories.
 I didn't want to spend time researching about how to fix them.
-* I love the simplicity of Mynt_, but you have to create your own themes, I never want to miss a designer.
+* I love the simplicity of Mynt_, but you have to create your own themes.

 .. [#] Github_ hosts the generated site, the static files (html, css, images, js).